• Compare prices from over 270 rail and coach companies in Europe

 Want to know more about the journey from London to Birmingham by train?
 Look no further!

-The train from London to Birmingham usually takes around 2h 1m but can take just 1h 20m on the fastest services, with around 135 trains running on this popular route per day.
-Trains are direct, so once you’re on board you can sit back, relax and stay connected with free WiFi available on most services.
+The train from London to Birmingham usually takes around 2 hours but can take just 1 hour and 16 minutes on the fastest services, with around 192 trains running on this popular route every day.
+Trains are direct, so once you’re on board you can sit back, relax, and stay connected with free WiFi available on most services.

-You'll be travelling with either Avanti West Coast or Chiltern Railways on this route depending on the railway station you'll be leaving from.
-Avanti West Coast trains depart from London Euston, while Chiltern Railways services depart from London Marylebone station.
+You'll be travelling with either Avanti West Coast, West Midlands Railway or Chiltern Railways on this route depending on the railway station you'll be leaving from.
+Avanti West Coast and West Midlands Railway services depart from London Euston, while Chiltern Railways services depart from London Marylebone station.

 Journey details